adolfojmnz/backend-capstone/README.md

 ```
 <br>

-<aside>💡 These tests intrinsically test the `restaurant` models by creating entries on its database through the ORM of Django.</aside>
+<aside>💡 These tests intrinsically test the `restaurant` models by creating entries on its database through the Django ORM.</aside>